nec-openstack/remora/README.md

 -   Machine03(192.168.1.121): Kubernetes Worker
 -   Machine04(192.168.1.122): Kubernetes Worker

+You will be working on a local machine that can `ssh` into each machines.

 ### 1. Clone this repository and write config file

+Please clone this repository into your local machine.

 ```bash
 $ git clone https://github.com/nec-openstack/remora.git